diengiau/ap_cm522_r/README.md

 # ap_cm522_r

-To store R codes for CM522 (Investment ckass at YZU).
+To store R codes for CM522 (Investment class at YZU).
+Please download code from `code` folder.

 List of code practices: